All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-Syphilis is an infection caused by the bacteria Treponema pallidum that is most often spread by sexual contact, such as through direct contact with a syphilis sore (chancre), a firm, raised, painless sore.
+Syphilis is an infection caused by the bacterium Treponema pallidum that is most often spread by sexual contact, such as through direct contact with a syphilis sore (chancre), a firm, raised, painless sore.
 The most common syphilis tests detect antibodies in the blood that are produced in response to a T. pallidum infection.
-Some methods that are used less commonly directly detect the bacteria or its genetic material (DNA).
+Some methods that are used less commonly directly detect the bacterium or its genetic material (DNA).
+Photo source: CDC

 There are several possible stages with syphilis:

 - Primary syphilis—the primary stage begins about 2-3 weeks after being infected.
 One or more chancres appear, usually on the part of the body exposed to the sexual partner's chancre, such as on the penis or vagina.
 However, the chancre is usually painless and may go unnoticed, especially if it is in the rectum or on the cervix, and disappears within 4-6 weeks, healing regardless of whether the infected person is treated or not.

 - Secondary syphilis—if primary syphilis is left untreated, secondary syphilis may occur from 6 weeks to 6 months after the chancre first appears.
 It is marked by a skin rash that often is rough, red, and spotted, appearing frequently on the palms of the hands and the bottoms of the feet (an unusual place for most other causes of rashes) and that usually does not itch.
 There may be other symptoms as well, such as fever, fatigue, swollen lymph nodes ("glands"), sore throat, and body aches.